ponylight/gatsby-casper/src/content/long-term-vision.md

 ---

-Our plan is to reinvest the revenue earned from staking to build DDoS Pretection, Malware Pretection, Next-Gen Firewalls, and build the stake pools on Hyper Convergence Infrastructure.
+Our plan is to reinvest the revenue earned from staking to build DDoS Pretection, Malware Pretection, Next-Gen Firewalls, and build the stake pools on Hyper Converged Infrastructure.

 Ultimately, we are planning to extend the operation into second data center.